Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 You can see we have defined names for its columns and their data types.

-For ID, we have also defined the IDENTITY property as starting at 1 _and_ incrementing by 1.
+For ID, we have also defined:
+* the IDENTITY property: values of ID start at 1 _and_ increment by 1.
-And by adding PRIMARY KEY, we constrain ID such that each value must be unique and not contain any NULL values.
+* the PRIMARY KEY constraint: each value must be unique and not contain any NULL values.

 ### ALTER